 UPCOMING CONFERENCE: CHINED IX

-The next CHINED conference, CHINED IX, is due to be held at Adam Mickiewicz University, Poznań, in late spring/ early summer 2024.
+The next CHINED conference, CHINED IX, will be held at Adam Mickiewicz University, Poznań, on 23-24 May 2024.

 What is CHINED